sanjitk7/yarnTradingCompanyBackendv1/README.md

         "pDesc": "Purchased from Saraswathi Mills and Stock Updated on 12.12.12", "pPicture": *picture file*
     }
+    ```
+    1. pInquiries is a optional field that gets populated from the backend
     2. On Success - 200, product with pPictureURL attribute which contains corresponding picture get url
     3. On Failure - 400